frostproject/create-roblox-app/README.md

 - It's safe and advised to regularly update [pesde.lock](pesde.lock).
 You may bump dependencies and commit those changes.
 Avoid editing this file manually — instead, use `pesde update` to keep it in sync.

+- To enable the GitHub workflow for automated deployment to the pesde registry (for libraries), you must add `PESDE_TOKEN` as a repository or organization secret.
+To obtain it, please use `pesde auth login` and then `pesde auth token`.
+More information [here](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets).

 - The full template bundles a lot of Markdown files and GitHub specific files (e.g., [LICENSE.md](LICENSE), [SUPPORT.md](.github/SUPPORT.md), [SECURITY.md](.github/SECURITY.md), [CODEOWNERS](.github/CODEOWNERS), etc.) that contain project-specific text and references.
 You are responsible for reviewing and updating these files to reflect your own project's name, license, contacts, and details.

 - While not always enforced, it is recommended to follow the code style guide provided.
 As this is only a template, we can only suggest you what to use.
 The boilerplate code we have follows the official [Roblox Lua style guide](https://roblox.github.io/lua-style-guide/) and the [Lua Rocks style guide](https://github.com/luarocks/lua-style-guide).
 We use 3 spaces for indentation and a few other cool settings by default.
 All of that is up to your own preference and has no real meaning.
 You can configure them in the [stylua.toml](stylua.toml) file.